mollygilbert389/MERNBookCreator/README.md

 # Book Creator

-This app was created with react and uses MongoDB to store books that the user adds using a bootstrap form.
+This app was created with React and uses MongoDB to store books that the user adds using a bootstrap form.

 Try it yourself here: https://mollywoodbooksearch.herokuapp.com/